modx-ccc-2015/ccc/participants/pepebe.md

 ###uberbar_maxresults

-change default value of 5 results per category to anotehr value.
+Change default value of 5 results per category to another value.

 ###JSON search
 An optional search by a complex json string would be even more awesome.